JASorianoHernandez/gks24_UniversityDataInformationProject/README.md

 ### Hi there 👋, Hello this is the gks 2024 dashboard project
 #### Probably you checked the dashboard for gks students.
-But maybe you will be more intersting in how.
+But maybe you will be more intersting in how was built, right?/그지요?.
 ![Probably you checked the dashboard for gks students.
 But maybe you will be more intersting in how.](https://github.com/JASorianoHernandez/gks24_UniversityDataInformationProject/blob/main/images/gks24UniversitiyInformationBanner1.png)

 I am excited to present my Tableau dashboard, "Empowering Education: Insights from University Information," as part of my scholarship application.
 This dashboard showcases my data visualization skills and passion for leveraging data to drive meaningful insights in the education sector.